parente/dim-boilerplate/docs/declare.rst

 .. js:function:: set(target_ref, value)

+    The set action stores a value in a property declared in the world JSON.

     :param string target_ref: Name of the target property, referenced by its *type.id.property*
     :param any value: Value to set for the property